Subject: Travel, Expense and Travel Card Procedures

 - Date purchase was made

-- University CBO or CBO’s designees, in consultation with the UMS Travel Administrator, should consider whether card spending limits remain appropriate and should assess whether cards with minimal use should be discontinued.
+University CBO or CBO’s designees, in consultation with the Procurement Cards Administrator, should consider whether card spending limits remain appropriate and should assess whether cards with minimal use should be discontinued.

 |Item||Description of Coverage|